ihr-it-projekt/DayZModsInfo/RealEstate/Configs/houseExtension.md

         },
         {
             "id": "872327335", // Never touch this value.
-It is necessary internally "type": "#Key_Respawn_Point", // The Label in House menu, you can change, but then you lose translations on other languages
+It is necessary internally "type": "#Key_Respawn_Point", // The Label in the House menu, you can change, but then you lose translations on other languages
             "description": "#Key_Respawn_Point_desc", // The description of the extension.
 You can change, but then you lose translations on other languages
             "price": 10, // The price of the extension "isHouseAlarm": 0, // Never touch this value.
 It is necessary internally